-Research Matters is a biweekly feature in which a member of the faculty talks about some of his or her latest work and its impact and relevance to law and society.
+Research Matters is a regular feature in which a member of the faculty talks about some of his or her latest work and its impact and relevance to law and society.

 Professor Dhammika Dharmapala wrote “Base Erosion and Profit Shifting: A Simple Conceptual Framework” to help explain an international taxation issue that is of rising concern in the increasingly global economy.
 The Organization for Economic Cooperation and Development, which includes 34 developed countries, has been pursuing a multilateral initiative aimed at better aligning nations’ taxation rights with economic activity and preventing the artificial redistribution of tax revenue.
 In this September 2014 paper, which is part of a series at the Law School’s Coase-Sandor Institute for Law and Economics, Dharmapala offers context for understanding and assessing the potential impact of the initiative.